sgardier/Pacman_AI/README.md

 ## Installation
 This section is taken from the [project page](https://github.com/glouppe/info8006-introduction-to-ai/tree/master/projects#readme) of the INFO8006 course.<br>
 - Install [conda](https://docs.anaconda.com/free/miniconda/)
-- Create a conda environment to run the programs, activate it and install numpy
+- Create a conda environment to run the programs, activate it and install NumPy
 ```console
 conda create --name pacman python=3.8
 conda activate pacman